 Below you’ll find a guide to walk you through all of the important and critical details so that you’ll be able to confidently understand how to speak with a reverse mortgage lender when discussing the possibilities.
 And if you already have a HECM loan, you can now move forward to discuss potentially selling your house in New York.

-What Is A Reverse Mortgage And Can You Sell A House In New York With One?
+Can You Sell A House In New York With A Reverse Mortgage?

 What is a Reverse Mortgage